The rate of anti-depressants being prescribed is on the rise, so why is something that’s supposed to help us actually hurting us?

 As we continue to deal with unhealthy thought patterns at the source and heal from past traumas, we are physically changing our brain as proven by neuroscientific research from Dr. Caroline Leaf.
 This includes a willingness on our part to start rebuilding new thought-processes and training our mind to think healthy, positive thoughts.

 Not surprising, depression can suddenly pop up due to stress and poor self-care.
-Late nights, take-out and over-caffeinating ourselves can take its toll on our bodies.
+Late nights, take-out, and over-caffeinating ourselves can take its toll on our bodies.
 Properly resting and spending a few minutes a day meditating has many benefits.

-Something even as simple as a brisk walk and physical exertion releases endorphins into our bodies, creating that “feel good” sensation that mirrors the effects of morphine.
+Something even as simple as a brisk walk or other physical exertion releases endorphins into our bodies, creating that “feel good” sensation that mirrors the effects of morphine.
 Vitamin deficiencies can also be a considerable factor in battling depression, and a blood test can reveal any nutritional deficits we may have.

 Depression is a serious concern for millions of Americans, and the scope of the topic greatly exceeds this article.
 We are complex creatures with a mind, body, and soul that need care and attention.
 While medication may be a temporary fix, it can be a bandage that masks the real problem and can leave you feeling numb and unable to truly enjoy your time on this planet.